Food copywriting considerations – the healthy snack edition!

 - and copywriting that resonates with shoppers.

-The right words are powerful enough to elicit an emotional and physical response for your product.
-That is, have people craving for your item and making a purchase.
+Here’s why: The right words are powerful enough to elicit an emotional and physical response for your product.
+That is, say the right thing and you can get people not just craving your item, but actually adding to cart!

 - Who are your ideal customers?